ClarenceBallensky/CS3560_Assignment3_StoryGenerator/REPORT.md

 Solution: Used Google AI Studio's API key instead

-Learned: Select a service to provide an API key based on cost, ease of use, and relevant functioality
+Learned: Select a service to provide an API key based on cost, ease of use, and relevant functionality

+**Challenge 2: JUnit Testing API Calls**

+Problem: Doing real API calls for JUnit testing is slow and uses tokens

+Solution: Created a "fake API" using an interface

+Learned: JUnit tests shouldn't make real API calls, but should still test whether the correct inputs are being passed

 ## Design Pattern Justifications